 Our checklist for the best math curriculum

 We just needed something else, something that would take M’s hand (and wave goodbye to me)… like those friendly teachers that you entrust your little kids with.
-I wanted it all and I wanted to do NOTHING!
+I wanted it all, and I wanted to do NOTHING!
 And voilà!
-I have found it in Mr. D Math! ❤️
+I found it in Mr. D Math! ❤️

 Here’s what I wanted: